cplemm/AsyncAIChat/tests.md

 For increased load, the Service Bus queue started to fill up, and the Flex Consumption instances couldn't keep up or scale out fast enough.
 I didn't dig much deeper into configuration options for Flex Consumption, as I wanted to check out the Premium Plans and longer backend processing times anyway.

 ### High Throughput Scenario
 In the high-throughput scenario, I configured a delay for the backend, e.g., I set `DelayInSeconds` in the Function App Settings to 10 seconds.
 This delay is added to the backend processing time, after the function has called the LLM.
-So, overall backend processing time would be around 12-13 seconds, and I wanted to see end-to-end latency remain stable even under very high load.
+So, overall backend processing time would be around 12-13 seconds, and I wanted to see end-to-end latency remain stable even under very high load, without any issues with timeouts, port exhaustion, etc.

 I used the Premium Plan to host the Azure Function for this scenario, as it offers better scaling options and performance compared to the Flex Consumption Plan.
 I deployed a Service Plan with 2 [Always Ready](https://learn.microsoft.com/en-us/azure/azure-functions/functions-premium-plan?tabs=portal#always-ready-instances) EP3 instances.